-- MATH 250 Differential Equations (3)
+MATH 250 Differential Equations (3)

-- MATH 310 Geometry (3)
+MATH 310 Geometry (3)

-- MATH 330 Mathematical Modeling (3)
+MATH 330 Mathematical Modeling (3)

-- MATH 341 Probability (3)
+MATH 341 Probability (3)

-- MATH 342 Statistics (3)
+MATH 342 Statistics (3)

-- MATH 370 Numerical Analysis (3)
+MATH 370 Numerical Analysis (3)

-- MATH 422 Abstract Algebra II (3)

-- MATH 432 Real Analysis II (3)

-- MATH 390/490 Topics in Mathematics (3)
+MATH 390/490 Topics in Mathematics (3)

-- 4. Complete all requirements for the Communication Skills Endorsement

 The department believes that it is essential that majors in computer science and mathematics are able to speak, read and write satisfactorily within the discipline.
 As such, many courses throughout the major include activities that evaluate students' ability to communicate.